oracle-quickstart/oci-weblogic-migration/README.md

 4. **Dynamic Group Policies**
    If users unselect the **"Create Policies"** checkbox during stack creation, ensure appropriate dynamic group policies are already in place.
 See [Dynamic Group Policies](#dynamic-group-policies) for details.

+5. **Marketplace Terms (if using UCM images)**
+   If you plan to use an Oracle WebLogic for OCI UCM image from the Marketplace, you must **accept the terms** for that listing in advance.
+    - If you do not accept the terms and select a UCM image during stack creation, the Resource Manager **Apply job will fail**.
+    - To resolve, log in to the OCI Console → go to **Marketplace** → search for the UCM listing → open it and click **Accept Terms**, then re-run the stack apply.

 #### Step 2: Collect the Stack File
 - **If `migration_script.sh` was executed with `skip_transfer=true`:**